-In this paper we develop a game theoretic model to schedule security teams in order to protect and urban rail network against terrorist attacks.
+In this paper, we develop a game theoretic model to schedule security teams in order to protect an urban rail network against terrorist attacks.
 We develop column generation based algorithms to efficiently solve the game under general network structures.
 The computational results show the efficiency of the proposed algorithms.
 The rest of this paper is organized as follows.
-In section 2 the problem under consideration is described.
-The proposed column generation approach is explained in section 3.
-In section 4, a heuristic algorithm is presented to efficiently solve the pricing sub-problem.
-Section 5 demonstrates the computational results.
-Finally the main conclusion of the paper and suggestions for future research are discussed in 6.
+In Section "Problem description", the problem under consideration is described.
+The proposed column generation approach is explained in Section "Column generation procedure".
+In Section "A heuristic solution approach for the pricing sub-problem", a heuristic algorithm is presented to efficiently solve the pricing sub-problem.
+Section "Numerical experiments" presents the numerical results along with an application of the model on a real case.
+Finally, the main conclusion of the paper and suggestions for future research are discussed in Section "Conclusions and future research".

-2 Problem description
+Problem description

 The patrolling problem considered in this paper involves scheduling a set of security teams I to protect a set of stations J on an urban rail network over a time horizon of T time periods.
 The time periods can represent the working hours in a day.
 Figure 1 shows an example of such an urban rail network in Philadelphia.

+Fig. 1 Urban rail network in Philadelphia

 Most of these networks consists of multiple lines that are connected via interchange stations.
-The patrolling problem is modelled as a simultaneous game between a defender and a single adversary.
-The defender controls the security teams and chooses a schedule to minimize the damage from the adversary's attack, while the adversary chooses the station and time to attack.
-A pure strategy for the adversary is represented by a pair (j,t) which indicates the station j and time t to attack.
+We model the patrolling problem as a simultaneous game between a defender and a single adversary.
+The defender controls the security teams and chooses a schedule to minimize the damage from the adversary's attack, while the adversary chooses the station and the time to attack.
+A pure strategy for the adversary is represented by a pair (i, t) which indicates the station i and time t to attack.
 A pure strategy for the defender is a schedule that determines the complete course of actions for all teams throughout the time horizon.
 These actions include patrolling different stations or taking a break.
-Each team should have a prespecified number of breaks and these breaks should not be consecutive or scheduled at the beginning or end of the time horizon.
+Each team should have a pre-specified number of breaks and these breaks should not be consecutive or scheduled at the beginning or end of the time horizon.
 The payoffs to the players are determined by the expected damage to the network.
 While the defender wants to minimize the expected damage, the adversary wants to maximize it.
-We denote the value of station j at time t by c{jt} , this value can represent the number of affected people if a successful attack is launched.
-If the adversary decides to attack station j at time t and the station is not being patrolled by a security team, the adversary wins a payoff of c{jt} .
-On the other hand, if the station is being patrolled by a security team at the time of attack, with some probability d_i the attack will be thwarted and with probability $1-d_j$ the attack will be successful.
-Therefore the expected damage is $(1-d_j)c{jt}$.
-We represent the set of all possible schedules by S and index them by s with s = 1, 2, ..., |S|.
+We denote the value of station j at time t by c{it} , this value can represent the number of affected people if a successful attack is launched.
+If the adversary decides to attack station j at time t and the station is not being patrolled by a security team, the adversary wins a payoff of c{ii} .
+On the other hand, if the station is being patrolled by a security team at the time of attack, with some probability d_i the attack will be thwarted and with probability $1 - d_i$ the attack will be successful.
+Therefore, the expected damage is $(1 - d_i)c{ii}$.
+We represent the set of all possible schedules by S and index them by s with $s = 1, 2, \dots, |S|$.